What is public service work worth in the grander scheme of things?

 My thinking is not new.
 The UN Global Compact supports government and organisations to do business responsibly by aligning strategies to actions that advance broader societal goals such as the SDGs and its own ten universal principles i.e. by making global goals local.

 A New Zealand case study helping victims of crime

 My current work in New Zealand, as part of the Result 10 programme, proposes an integrated communications service across the justice sector – integrated from a customer's perspective.
 It removes the need for victims of crime to find out what is happening with their case, what will happen next, and what services or advice are available to help them.
-We already know from extensive research that government makes their customers work too hard, which can aggravate the negative impacts of the whole experience, and so we can and should remove some of that burden.
+We already know from extensive research that government makes its customers work too hard, which can aggravate the negative impacts of the whole experience, and so we can and should remove some of that burden.
 This is just a starting point but during a prototype, victims reported that the service reduced stress and made them feel that their situation mattered.
 They also said that they would recommend the service to others.

 In the next phase we will test anticipated benefits such as improved well-being and mental health after becoming a victim of crime, which in turn may increase resilience and capacity to continue normal working and home lives more quickly after such a disruptive experience — surely an improvement to social outcomes that everyone wants.
 We might also, traditionally, measure reduction or increase in agency costs associated with call centres answering people's queries trying to find out what is happening with their case i.e. the cost associated with 'service failure demand'.

 We need to seriously consider how our work in the public sector provides a genuine public service.
 This means that we need to find a way to model and measure our work — with people and the planet at the centre.
 More broadly, we need to think and plan for tangible effects; a mentality that insists on a contribution to a better sustainable world.